Philosophical Transactions of the Royal Society

 Philosophical Transactions of the Royal Society is a scientific journal published by the Royal Society.
 In its earliest days, it was a private venture of the Royal Society's secretary.
-It was established in 1665, making it the first journal in the world exclusively devoted to science, and therefore also the world's longest-running scientific journal.
+It was established in 1665, making it the second journal in the world exclusively devoted to science, after the Journal des sçavans, and therefore also the world's longest-running scientific journal.
 It became an official society publication in 1752.
 The use of the word philosophical in the title refers to natural philosophy, which was the equivalent of what would now be generally called science.

 Current publication

 In 1887 the journal expanded and divided into two separate publications, one serving the physical sciences (Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences) and the other focusing on the life sciences (Philosophical Transactions of the Royal Society B: Biological Sciences).
 Both journals now publish themed issues and issues resulting from papers presented at the scientific meetings of the Royal Society.
 Primary research articles are published in the sister journals Proceedings of the Royal Society, Biology Letters, Journal of the Royal Society Interface, Interface Focus, Open Biology and Royal Society Open Science.